kim-x-nguyen/KotlinHandbook/docs/kotlinFundamentals/kotlin-fundamentals.md

     val not = isTrue.not() // false (prefix)
     ```

 - Infix operators are binary operators that take exactly one argument on the left and one on the right, such as +, -, *, /, ==, etc. In Kotlin, you can define custom infix functions by using the infix keyword.
-The main benefit of infix operators is that they allow you to call functions in a more natural, infix-like manner, without using parentheses or dots.
+The main benefit of infix operators is that they allow you to call functions in a more natural, infix-like manner, without using parentheses or dots (https://kotlinlang.org/docs/functions.html#infix-notation).
 For example:

     ```kotlin
+    //This must have only one parameter,
+    //must be member function or extension function,
-    infix fun Int.add(num: Int): Int {
+    //must not accept variable number of arguments and must not have default parameter value. infix fun Int.add(num: Int): Int {
         return this + num
     }